 That caused the yield on the two-year Treasury to plummet.
 It tends to track expectations for the Fed, and it dropped to 3.90% from 4.25% late Tuesday.
 That’s a massive move for the bond market.
 The two-year yield was above 5% just a week ago, at its highest level since 2007.

 In Europe, indexes tumbled on weakness from banks.
 France’s CAC 40 dropped 3.6%, and Germany’s DAX lost 3.3%.
 The FTSE 100 in London fell 3.8%.

-On Wall Street, companies in the oil and gas business had the sharpest stock drops.
-Helping to cushion the blow were gains for several Big Tech stocks.
-They’ve had their own struggles recently, but they tend to benefit from lower interest rates.
+On Wall Street, companies in the oil and gas business led widespread drops for the S&P 500, where three out of four stocks fell.
+Among the outliers were several Big Tech stocks.
+They’ve had their own struggles recently, but they also tend to benefit from lower interest rates.

 AP Business Writers Joe McDonald and Matt Ott contributed.